brpo01/Project-Documentation/Project-17.md

   vpc_id      = aws_vpc.main.id
 }
 ```
-Then we will need to Create Listner to this target Group
+Then we will need to Create a Listener to this target Group
 ```
-resource "aws_lb_listener" "my-test-alb-listner" {
+resource "aws_lb_listener" "my-test-alb-listener" {
   load_balancer_arn = aws_lb.my-aws-alb.arn
   port              = 80
   protocol          = "HTTP"